The Longplayer Trust

-The trustees are: John Burton, Project Manager for Urban Space Management; Meroe Candy, Film and Drama Development Manager, Wellcome Trust; Gareth Evans (Chair of the Board); artist, musician and Longplayer composer Jem Finer; John Keiffer, arts policy advisor; dircetor of LADA, CJ Mitchell; arts producer and co director of Artangel Michael Morris; Christian Payne, Social Technologist: urban developer Eric Reynolds; Anne Robbins; Gavin Starks, CEO of the Open Data Institute; Jane Wentworth, Founding director of Jane Wentworth PR.
+The trustees are: James Bulley, artist, curator, composer; John Burton, Project Manager for Urban Space Management; Meroë Candy, Film and Drama Development Manager, Wellcome Trust; Gareth Evans (Chair of the Board); artist, musician and Longplayer composer Jem Finer; Lecturer of Drama, Theatre and Performance at Queen Mary University Ella Finer; John Keiffer, arts policy advisor; Natalie Kanchelli; director of LADA, CJ Mitchell; arts producer and co director of Artangel Michael Morris; Christian Payne, Social Technologist; urban developer Eric Reynolds; Anne Robbins; Gavin Starks, CEO of the Open Data Institute; Jane Wentworth, Founding director of Jane Wentworth Associates.

 John Burton is a chartered surveyor and Member of the Royal Institute of Chartered Surveyors who specialises in regeneration projects.
 As such he is responsible for various Urban Space Management projects, including Trinity Buoy Wharf.